-Goal Actions Timing 5.1 Understand Conduct an annual resident survey to identify gaps in municipal Short the services communities Convene a roundtable of local realtors to identify current gaps Short housing and in local housing supply transportation Engage with Bruce Power on whether employee shuttle bus Medium needs service can be leveraged for greater community benefit 5.2 Ensure Long-term strategy that includes comprehensive consultation Medium policies and with developers, employers, and existing residents planning reflect Investigate implementation of mixed-use zoning to enable Short the need for residential units above retail and commercial alternative housing options than single- family detached
+Goal Actions Timing

+5.1 Understand the , , , , ,

+communities housing and от того и

+transportation needs ransportation • Engage with Bruce Power on whether employee shuttle bus

+5.2 Ensure policies and Long term strately that melades comprehensive consultation

+planning reflect the need for alternative Investigate implementation of mixed-use zoning to enable residential units above retail and commercial.
+Short

+housing options than single-

+family detached

-Goal Actions Timing 5.3 Enhanced advocacy role for the municipality Advocate for investments in healthcare and the local hospital and leverage the existing contributions to the hospital study Advocate for investments in post-secondary education from the provincial government Long 5.4 Promote Promote the diversity of people who call the municipality home through testimonials and resident profiles that are available on the municipal website and for companies looking to attract workers or realtors working with clients Promote the Community's Qualities to Lone Eagle Solopreneurs ShortMedium Kincardine as a great place to live, work and celebrate diversity and Remote Workers, and Active Retirees including the double internet capabilities.
+Goal Actions Timing 5.3 Enhanced advocacy role for the municipality advocacy role and leverage the existing contributions to the hospital study. • Advocate for investments in post-secondary education from the Promote the diversity of people who call the municipality home through testimonials and resident profiles that are available on the municipal website and for companies looking to attract workers or realtors working with clients.
+5.4 Promote Kincardine as a great place to live, work and celebrate diversity Promote the Community's Qualities to Lone Eagle Solopreneurs and Remote Workers, and Active Retirees including the double internet capabilities.
 Kincardine can be a relocation and expansion destination of choice amongst businesses in the region, primarily Toronto-based creative professionals, technology-based small business operators and lifestyle-first entrepreneurs and retirees escaping the city.
 Continue the Kincardine After Dark campaigns on an annual basis.
 Highlighting the evening opportunities within the community.
-Short 5.5 Enhance local training to support population growth and workforce needs Pursue partnership with post-secondary to offer training locally by offering municipally-owned community centres for programming by Fanshawe College, the Nuclear Innovation Institute or other training providers.
+MediumShort 5.5 Enhance local training to support population growth and workforce needs Pursue partnership with post-secondary to offer training locally by offering municipally-owned community centres for programming by Fanshawe College, the Nuclear Innovation Institute or other training providers.
 Long